 How Engines Use Gasoline

 Understanding the basics of how engines use gasoline is the first step to understanding octane levels.
 In a four-stroke engine, a piston completes four steps.
-The first step is called intake, where air and gasoline enter from the top of the cylinder and a piston, which is running a constant circular motion within the cylinder, begins its cycle by starting from the top of the cylinder and descending to the bottom.
-Within this descent, the gas and air is compressed and then ignited by the spark plug.
+The first step is called intake, where air and gasoline enter from the top of the cylinder and piston, which runs in a constant circular motion within the cylinder, begins its cycle by starting from the top of the cylinder and descending to the bottom.
+Within this descent, the gas and air is compressed then ignited by the spark plug.
 This is where the octane rating of gasoline is important, as the gas and air mixture can spontaneously ignite due to compression before being ignited by the spark plug.
 When this spontaneous ignition occurs, it is referred to as knocking.
-This is an appropriately coined term, as it literally sounds like a knocking noise when this happens.
+This is an appropriately coined term, as it sounds like a knocking noise when this happens.
 Knocking can be detrimental to your engine, especially if it persists, but, luckily, there is often an easy solution: refueling with a higher octane level.
 Higher octane levels simply allow for more compression before knocking occurs.

 Which Octane Grade is Right for My Vehicle?